cambridge-wtwt/acl2020-wtwt-tweets/README.md

 ### Dataset

 Will-They-Won't-They (WT-WT) is a large dataset of English tweets targeted at stance detection for the rumor verification task.
-The dataset is constructed based on tweets that discuss five recent mergers and acquisition (M&A) operations of US companies, mainly from the healthcare sector.
+The dataset is constructed based on tweets that discuss five recent merger and acquisition (M&A) operations of US companies, mainly from the healthcare sector.

 All the annotations are carried out by domain experts; therefore, the dataset constitutes a high-quality and reliable benchmark for future research in stance detection.